 A major problem with on-premise contact centres is the need for an application to connect it to the cloud.
 This makes it a rigid process and very difficult to get connected to other systems.

-On the contrary, it becomes a simple process when we talk about the cloud-based contact centre.
-It can easily integrate with your company CRM, messaging service, phone, web service or any other system.
+This is not the case with cloud-based contact centres as they are simple to integrate with your company CRM, messaging service, phone, web service or any other system.

 2. Flexible model, transparent price & user-friendly

 There are seasons when we see sudden spikes in enquiries and it becomes difficult to handle all the customers.
-This system becomes a major advantage for such a situation as it can adjust spontaneously according to the situation.
+CCaaS becomes a major advantage for such a situation as it can adjust flexibly and responsively according to your requirements.